awanish285/CouponServices/README.md

 It generates the HTTP request that performs CRUD operations on the data.
 Usually, it returns data in JSON or XML format.

 =====================================================================================================================================================
+Stereotype Annotations
+Spring Framework provides us with some special annotations.
+These annotations are used to create Spring beans automatically in the application context.
+@Component annotation is the main Stereotype Annotation.
+There are some Stereotype meta-annotations which is derived from @Component those are

+@Service
+@Repository
+@Controller